SMcGregor199/ellision-gpt/ellison-excerpts.md

 **Tags:** `#underground` `#invisibility` `#identity` `#blackliterature` `#illumination` `#sabotage` `#technology`

+### *Invisible Man* – Excerpt 3
+>"There is a certain acoustical deadness in my hole, and when I have music I want to *feel* its
+> vibration, not only with my ear but with my whole body.
+I'd like to hear five recordings of Louis Armstrong
+> playing and singing "What Did I Do to Be so Black and Blue" -- all at the same time.
+Sometimes now I listen
+> to Louis while I have my favorite dessert of vanilla ice cream and sloe gin.
+I pour the red liquid over
+> the white mound, watching it glisten and the vapor rising as Louis bends that military instrument
+> into a beam of lyrical sound.
+Perhapes I like Louis Armstrong because he's made poetry out of
+> being invisible.
+I think it must be because he's unaware that he *is* invisible.
+And my own grasp of
+> invisibility aids me to understand his music." — Ralph Ellison, "Prologue," *Invisible Man*,
+> Modern Library, 1995.
+Kindle edition.

+**Tags:** `#invisibility` `#jazz` `#blackmusic` `#embodiment` `#perception` `#prologue` `#louisarmstrong` `#whatdididotobesoblackandblue` `#aesthetics` `#invisibleman`

+### *Invisible Man* – Excerpt 4

+>"It's so long ago and far away that here in my invisibility I wonder if it happened at all.
+The in my mind's
+> eye I see the bronze statute of the college Founder, the cold Father symbol, his hands outstretched in the
+> breathtaking gesture of lifting a veil that flutters in hard, metallic folds above the face of a kneeling
+> slave; and I am standing puzzled, unable to decide whether the veil is really being lifted, or lowered
+> more firmly in place; wheter I am witnessing a revelation or a more efficient blinding.
+And as I gaze,
+> there is a rustle of wings and I see a flock of starlings flighting before me and, when I look again,
+> the bronze face, whose empty eyes look upon a world I have never see, runs with liquid chalk --
+> creating another ambiguity to puzzle my groping mind: Why is a bird-soiled statue more commanding
+> than one that is clean?" — Ralph Ellison, "Chapter 2," *Invisible Man*, Modern Library, 1995.
+Kindle edition.

+**Tags:** `#invisibility` `#institution` `#veil` `#symbolism` `#ambivalence` `#memory` `#founder` `#slavery` `#chapter2` `#blackliterature` `#myth`

 ### "The Shadow and the Act" – Excerpt 1

 > "We are recalling all this not so much as a means of indicting Hollywood as by way of placing